Cent'Anni

-"Cent'Anni" (Note: Cent'anni is an Italian toast meaning "may you live 100 years".) is the fourth episode of the American crime drama television miniseries The Penguin, a spin-off from the film The Batman.
+"Cent'Anni" (Note: Cent'anni is an Italian toast (/it/) meaning "[may he/she/you live for] one hundred years".) is the fourth episode of the American crime drama television miniseries The Penguin, a spin-off from the film The Batman.
 The episode was written by supervising producer John McCutcheon, and directed by Helen Shaver.
 It was first broadcast on HBO in the United States on October 13, 2024, and also was available on Max on the same date.

-Set shortly after the events of the film, the series explores the rise to power of Oswald "Oz" Cobb / Penguin (portrayed by Colin Farrell) in Gotham City's criminal underworld.
+The series, set shortly after the events of the film, explores the rise to power of Oswald "Oz" Cobb / Penguin (portrayed by Colin Farrell) in Gotham City's criminal underworld.
 Oz finds himself allied with a young man named Victor (Rhenzy Feliz), while also having to deal with the presence of Sofia Falcone (Cristin Milioti), who wants answers regarding her brother's disappearance.
 In the episode, Sofia's past is explored, detailing her relationship with her father Carmine (Mark Strong) and subsequent imprisonment in Arkham Asylum.

 According to Nielsen Media Research, the episode was seen by an estimated 0.368 million household viewers and gained a 0.09 ratings share among adults aged 18–49.
 The episode received highly positive reviews from critics, with Milioti receiving widespread acclaim for her performance in the episode.